 Institute for Learning & Academic Achievement

 For some children, learning to read, write, and do math doesn’t come as easily as for others.
 These struggles may be caused by a learning disability or another condition, such as attentional, fine motor, language-based weaknesses, or autism spectrum disorders.
 In other cases, children who are advancing far beyond their peers, sometimes called gifted children, may feel isolated.
-Our experts at the Institute for Learning and Academic Achievement at the Child Study Center, part of Hassenfeld Children’s Hospital of New York at NYU Langone, are here to help.
+Our experts at the Institute for Learning and Academic Achievement at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, are here to help.

 We evaluate your child and develop customized learning strategies.
 Our extensive written reports and recommendations go beyond what is offered by other programs.
 This approach is supported by our ongoing research into child behavior and functioning.